pabhd3/craft-pack-mule/README.md

 This tool is used to determine various recipe combinations used to complete the Blunderhills Pack Mule Crafter task.

 ```
-Up to date with Version 1.06
+Up to date with Version 1.06b
 Task Tier Supported: 10
-Recommendations Tier Supported: 6
+Recommendations Tier Supported: 6 ( 7 Unverified )
 Last Updated: Jan 07, 2020 18:10:00 CST
 ```